-- Sending sexually-oriented emails and voice mails - Sexual jokes - Repeatedly asking for a date when the person has declined - Display of sexually-oriented cartoons, objects, posters - Indirect sexual innuendo such as voice inflection when complimenting appearance or gazing at parts of the body other than the face aggression, intimidation, or hostility, whether verbal, physical, graphic, or otherwise.
+- · Sending sexually-oriented emails and voice mails - Sexual jokes - Repeatedly asking for a date when the person has declined - Display of sexually-oriented cartoons, objects, posters - Indirect sexual innuendo such as voice inflection when complimenting appearance or gazing at parts of the body other than the face

+Gender-Based Harassment means harassment based on sex, gender identity, or gender expression, which may include acts of aggression, intimidation, or hostility, whether verbal, physical, graphic, or otherwise.
 To qualify as Gender-Based Harassment, the conduct need notinvolve conduct of a sexual nature.
 Harassing conduct can take many forms.
 The determination of whether an environment ishostile is based on the totality of the circumstances, including but not limited to: